aguzel/aguzel2.github.io/index.md

 #### Research Interest : _**Human-like Machine Vision**_

-_"Intelligence is not pattern recognition"_
+_"Intelligence is not pattern recognition."_
 **Josh Tenenbaum**

 The way machines and humans perceive their worlds is central to their intelligence.
 However, the differences in their perception could cause a lack of empathy and vulnerability in their future actions.
 Though vision is not the only difference in their perception, I aim to address the challenge of creating robust machine systems that perceive visuals like humans.